Dolores O'Riordan: 2013–2018: The Voice of Ireland and Something Else

-In May 2017, the band started the world tour as acoustic concerts, with a string quartet.
+In May 2017, the band started the world tour with acoustic concerts, with a string quartet.
 Most of the time, O'Riordan sang seated on a stool.
 After eleven shows, O'Riordan was said to be in "excruciating pain".
 The Cranberries published on social media the cancellation of the sold-out tour in Europe and North America, stating that O'Riordan's back problem was in the mid- to upper area of her spine and diaphragmatic movements associated with breathing and singing exacerbated the pain.
 During her rest, O'Riordan had been planning a new album of the Cranberries, and had written and recorded demo versions in her final years.

 O'Riordan's last public performance was on 14 December 2017 in New York City, where she sang three Cranberries songs at Billboard's Christmas party.
 On 15 December 2017, Eminem released his album Revival which included a large sample from the song "Zombie" as the hook for his rap song "In Your Head".